 Steve's son Richard is following keenly in his father's footsteps, and is also a Trust member and season ticket holder.

-Akhil is our youngest board member, born in 1988, and he has been going to Arsenal since the age of four.
+Akhil is the youngest board member, born in 1988, and has been going to Arsenal since the age of four.
 He has increased his match going days over the years and now attends nearly every home and away game, and follows the club across Europe.

 Tim grew up in Islington where he attended the club's local school, Highbury Grove Comprehensive.
 He became a season ticket holder at age eleven in 1984 - the first year that season tickets were introduced for juniors, then costing £25 for the entire season (the seat he now sits in costs twice that for one match!).